Hello? Hello? Is anybody out there using Tin Can?

 I’ve been holding this rusty Tin Can for over a year and starting to feel a little silly that I might have been taken in by the hype.
 In our Top 12 ASTD 2014 Take-A-Ways post last month, we commented on how the Tin Can hype seemed to be waning in comparison to last year.
 We wanted to dig further and find out “why” and also compile case study examples of how organizations were using Tin Can.
 We were surprised at what we found.
 Nothing.

-Tin Can or the Experience API is the new content/elearning standard touted as the successor to SCORM.
+Tin Can API (now known primarily as Experience API or simply xAPI) is the new content/elearning standard touted as the successor to SCORM.
 Tin Can simplifies the tracking and recording of any learning event – no matter how informal or non-traditional making it easier to use and less limiting than SCORM.

 Yeh!
 That should be good for something!
 Something really great that we can’t do already with our LMS!

-I read that Tin Can can track social interactions happening in other systems and pass it back to the LMS – that might be handy if anybody really wanted to report on that.
+I’ve read that Tin Can makes it possible to track social interactions happening in other systems and pass it back to the LMS – that might be handy if anybody really wanted to report on that.
 Seriously, is there any other measurable information that we are missing that matters?
 Will all the informal stuff being formalized on a user record really help anyone?

 As you can see, I’m struggling to understand the business application of this rusty Tin Can.
 As an instructional technologist, I think it is cool.
 As a LMS consultant helping organizations choose LMS systems –meaningless clutter.